Dress rehearsal: MLB holds first COVID-era exhibitions

 LeMahieu participated in his first practice Friday after testing positive at his home in Michigan last month.
 The three-time Gold Glove winner said it was “shocking” to get the result because he had no symptoms.

-Outfielder Dwight Smith Jr. rejoined the Baltimore Orioles after missing the start of summer camp following a positive test for COVID-19 and hopes to play in next week’s opener at Boston.

-AP Sports Writers Will Graves, Howard Fendrich and Associated Press Writer Rob Gillies contributed to this report.
+AP Sports Writers Will Graves and Howard Fendrich and Associated Press Writer Rob Gillies contributed to this report.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner